Screen Accountability

 Get Started

-Step 1: Create a parent account
+Step 1: Create a Parent Account

 Create a LivingRoom for Families parent account .

-- In the parent account dashboard, add a child.
+• In the parent account dashboard, add a child.

 On your child's iPhone or iPad, go through the first-time onboarding in the app until you get to the Connection Code step.
-You can enter the connection code from the parent dashboard that you requested in the previous step.
+The app should look like this:

-Step 4: Show your Child
+Step 5: Instruct your Child

 Frequently asked questions

 The LivingRoom app requires parents to set up an Apple Family group and add their child's Apple account to that group.
 This allows the app to have certain permissions that are not normally possible on a standard account.
+It's easiest to prepare your child's iPhone before installing the LivingRoom app.

 Do these steps on your child's iPhone: